 Gardner knows his journey continues.
 He is seeking to make June 19 an official city holiday that gives workers a paid day off in honor of African American enslaved people who made significant contributions to America’s wealth and culture as we know it today.
-He has continued working with city leaders since November and his persistence has led to a potential compromise that would make Juneteenth a flexible holiday.
-Chicago would change their holiday structure to allow those who want to take the day off the ability to do so.
-Gardner hopes that the restructure will be made official this spring.
+He has continued working with city leaders since November and his persistence is paying off.
+At a flag-raising ceremony June 14 at Daley Plaza, Mayor Lori Lightfoot declared Juneteenth an official holiday, pending approval of the City Council.

 Gardner has a simple message for Redbirds who want to make a career in politics: Never give up.